deltakosh/uatools.js/README.md

 Experimental:
 * UATOOLS.IsWindowsAnniversaryUpdateOrAbove()

-Or use the windows store button which only appear when your website is running on Windows Anniversary version or bigger.
+You can add a windows store button which only appear when your website is running on Windows Anniversary version or bigger.

 First step: reference the uatools.js file.